 marijuana-edibles-for-the-first-time-pot-brownies

-• A strong heavy-body sensation that can slow your reflexes
+• A strong heavy-body sensation, slowing reflexes

 • Racing heart and anxiety